-There have been a multitude of studies documenting the analgesic and anti-inflammatory benefits of medicinal cannabis across many chronic pain syndromes1–4, and it has been a historical treatment for headache and migraine for centuries.2,3,5–7 The vast majority of supporting evidence of cannabis and cannabinoids involves various chronic pain syndromes.
+There have been a multitude of studies documenting the analgesic and anti-inflammatory benefits of medicinal cannabis across many chronic pain syndromes1–4, and it has been a historical treatment for headache and migraine for centuries.2,3,5–7 An extensive discussion of medicinal cannabis, or medicinal marijuana, for chronic pain, headache, and migraine can be read here.
+The vast majority of supporting evidence of cannabis and cannabinoids involves various chronic pain syndromes.
 These benefits are hypothesized to extend to headache disorders such as migraine given overlapping neurobiological pathways of pain.
 Some data suggests that cannabinoids appear to work uniquely within the inherent anatomical pathways of migraine (including serotonergic triptan pathways) and pain.1,2,5–37 Unfortunately, the majority of data supporting the use of cannabis and cannabinoids in migraine and headache disorders is based on case series, case reports, surveys and anecdotal evidence.5,6,32,33,38–57 There has been one retrospective study of cannabis use in the treatment of migraine which reported strong statistically significant findings of benefit.58 There have been only two limited prospective trials of cannabinoids containing a control group in headache disorders.
 One reported significant benefit in chronic daily headache associated with medication overuse headache,59 and the other reported significant benefit in both the acute and preventive treatment of chronic migraine.60

 The endocannabinoid system is a normal and important biological system within everyone.
 It plays a role in many regulatory physiological processes across all organ systems, and is widely distributed throughout the central nervous system (brain and spinal cord) and peripheral nervous system (nerves outside of the spinal canal).
 Notably, it plays a strong role in pain pathways.
 This system works by the interaction of our own natural endocannabinoids turning on or turning off various endocannabinoid receptors throughout our body.